 If he thinks fit, the official receiver may release a bankrupt from an obligation imposed on the bankrupt to submit a statement of affairs1, or either when giving notice of the requirement to submit such a statement2 or subsequently, extend the statutory period3 for doing so; and, where the official receiver has refused to exercise his statutory power, the court may, if it thinks fit, exercise it4.

-The power of the official receiver to release the bankrupt from his duty to submit a statement of affairs, or to grant an extension of time, may be exercised on the official receiver's
+The power of the official receiver to release the bankrupt from his duty to submit a statement of affairs,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.